-A tax attribute is a reduction that the tax credit or tax loss when a lender cancels debt that the taxpayer owes.
-There are typically seven types of tax attributes: net operating losses, business credit carryovers, minimum tax credits, capital losses, property bases, passive activity loss and credit carryover, and foreign tax credit.requires a to make in a
+A tax attribute is a reduction that the IRS requires a taxpayer to make in a tax credit or tax loss when a lender cancels debt that the taxpayer owes.
+There are typically seven types of tax attributes: net operating losses, business credit carryovers, minimum tax credits, capital losses, property bases, passive activity loss and credit carryover, and foreign tax credit.

 John Doe qualifies for a $2,000 minimum tax credit.
 A tax credit is dollar-for-dollar reduction in John Doe’s tax bill.

-The must use Form 982 to reduce his or her tax attributes in a specific order.
+The taxpayer must use IRS Form 982 to reduce his or her tax attributes in a specific order.

 Generally, discharged debts do not count as taxable income for borrowers.
 But in order to ensure that borrowers do not dramatically benefit from debt discharges, the IRS requires that the discharged debts reduce the taxpayer’s tax attributes.
 Tax attributes generally only surface when a person or company is bankrupt.